-But when the eustachian tubes are blocked or clogged due to a cold, allergies or nasal congestion, your middle ears do not ventilate and fluid can build up inside of the middle ear.
+But when the eustachian tubes dysfunction, they may become blocked or clogged due to a cold, allergies or nasal congestion.
+When this happens your middle ears do not ventilate and fluid can build up inside of the middle ear.

 This is where ear tubes provide important relief.

 Ear tubes allow air to flow through to the middle ear.
 This helps drain the fluid from the middle ear, and it should help the eustachian tube to start functioning normally again.
-Ear tubes usually fall out on their own in a process that typically takes 8 to 15 months.
+Ear tubes usually fall out on their own in a process that typically takes 8-15 months.

 Ear tubes are used to treat:

-The surgery to insert ear tubes is a brief one.
-For adults, it’s often done in the doctor’s office with some topical anesthesia applied to the eardrum.
-For children, we’ll give them general anesthesia so they sleep through the whole surgery.
+The procedure to insert ear tubes is a brief one.
+Ear tubes for adults are often inserted in the doctor’s office with some topical anesthesia applied to the eardrum.
+When it comes to placing ear tubes for kids, we’ll give them general anesthesia so they sleep through the whole surgery.

 The doctor will make a small incision in the eardrum.
 Next, gentle suction is used to remove fluid, and the ear tubes are inserted through the incision.